(Updated upto July 4, 2014)

 as inheritance from a person whether resident in or outside India;

 by purchase of foreign securities out of funds held in the Resident Foreign Currency Account maintained in accordance with the Foreign Exchange Management (Foreign Currency Account) Regulations, 2000; and

 by way of bonus/rights shares on the foreign securities already held by them.

 Q.42.
 Can Indian corporates invest overseas other than by way of direct investment?

 A. Yes.
 Listed Indian companies can invest up to 50 % of their net worth as on the date of the last audited Balance Sheet in overseas companies, listed on a recognized stock exchange, or in the rated debt securities issued by such companies.

 Q.43.
 Can a resident individual acquire shares of a foreign company in his capacity as Director?

 A. Yes, Reserve Bank has given General Permission to a resident individual to acquire foreign securities to the extent of the minimum number of qualification shares required to be held for holding the post of Director.
 Accordingly, resident individuals are permitted to remit funds under general permission for acquiring qualification shares for holding the post of a Director in the overseas company to the extent prescribed as per the law of the host country where the company is located and the limit of remittance for acquiring such qualification shares shall be within the overall ceiling prescribed for the resident individuals under the Liberalized Remittance Scheme (LRS) in force at the time of acquisition.

 Q.44.
-Can resident individuals acquire shares from a foreign entity in lieu of the professional services rendered by them or in lieu of Director’s remuneration under General Permission?
+Can resident individuals acquire shares of a foreign entity in lieu of the professional services rendered by them or in lieu of Director’s remuneration under the General Permission?